The-Trademark-Factory/thetrademarkfactory/content/pages/international-trademark-services.md

     content: >-
       <p>Did you know that trademark registration is jurisdictional, meaning
       <strong>trademarks must be registered in each and every country where you
-      want to use it?&nbsp;</strong>When you expand your goods and/or services to overseas markets, safeguarding your brand in those regions becomes crucial.</p><p>Australia is a member of the Madrid Protocol which is an international trademark registration system allowing you to register your brand in up to 115 countries under a single application.</p><p>This streamlined approach eliminates the need for filing trademark applications in each country separately making it more cost effective and efficient.</p>
+      want to use it?&nbsp;</strong>When you expand your business to overseas markets, safeguarding your brand in those regions becomes crucial.</p><p>Australia is a member of the Madrid Protocol which is an international trademark registration system allowing you to register your brand in up to 115 countries under a single application.</p><p>This streamlined approach eliminates the need for filing trademark applications in each country separately making it more cost effective and efficient.</p><p>If your target market is not covered by the Madrid Protocol, no problem!
+Our <strong>network of trusted international IP lawyers</strong> can assist us to register your trademark no matter where you want to take your business.</p>
     button:
       title_button: Enquire about International trademarks
       url: /contact/